et0and/portfolio-redux/content/projects/sophia.md

 <div class="insight">

-<b>Young working professionals</b> need a way to balance life/work commitments because of their <b>increasingly busy lifestyles</b>.
+"<b>Young working professionals</b> need a way to balance life/work commitments because of their <b>increasingly busy lifestyles</b>.

 We will know this to be true when we see at least <b>a 15% reduction in the number of work-related burnout and sick leave</b>, and <b>a 20% increase in net productivity</b> for those using Sophia within a workplace setting.

-For individuals, we will know this to be true when we see at least <b>a 20% increase in user-reported happiness after having used the app consistently for two weeks</b>.
+For individuals, we will know this to be true when we see at least <b>a 20% increase in user-reported happiness after having used the app consistently for two weeks</b>."

 </div>